Vidhu-Chaudhary/Vidhu-Chaudhary/README.md

 </p>

-I am a 3rd-year student pursuing B.Tech in the field of Computer Science and Engineering from Banasthali Vidyapith.
+I am a final year undergraduate student pursuing B.Tech in the field of Computer Science and Engineering from Banasthali Vidyapith.
 I'm a tech enthusiast with a great interest in Artificial Intelligence and Machine Learning.
 I'm well versed with Data Structures and Algorithms in Python.
 I believe the idea of creation is an exhilarating experience and my guiding principle is, “There is no special ingredient”.

 - 💬 Ask me anything about anything, I am happy to help anytime!